Overview

 • A JSON body with a single key, events, containing an array of the events that have occurred since the last webhook delivery.
 Note: this list may be empty, as periodically we send a "heartbeat" webhook to verify that the endpoint is still available.

-Note that events are "compact" and contain only some basic details of the change, not the whole resource.
+Note that events are "compact" and contain only some basic details of the change, rather than containing the entire resource.
 We expect integrations to make additional requests to the API to retrieve the latest state from Asana.

 Timing